mattg2000/lecture-notes/week1/intro.md

 ## Syllabus
 - https://bootcamp-coders.cnm.edu/syllabus/
-- Last cohort of PHP
+- First Cohort Of Fullstack Javascript
   - Why moving to fullstack Javascript?
     - One less language to learn
     - JavaScript is growing quickly